 1. Prime 50mm Fixed Focal Lens

-This is perhaps the perfect lens for photographing food.
+It is perhaps the perfect lens for food photography.
 The main thing to be guided by when choosing: aperture ratio, lack of distortion, optical drawing (this is already a matter of taste).

 You may also like to read: 7 Good Reasons to Use A 50mm Fixed Focal Lens

 Macro lenses are lenses that can focus at ultra-short distances to the subject.
 Even professional photographers believe that macro-optics is like shooting cockroach insects.
 Yes, insects are only photographed with macro lenses, but macro is not only for entomologists.